2003scape/rsc-data/README.md

             // shortbow, longbow
             {
                 "level": 5,
-                "experience: 20, // experience gained for cutting and stringing "unstrung": 227, // item index after using knife on log "strung": 189 // item index after using string on unstrung },
+                "experience": 20, // experience gained for cutting and stringing "unstrung": 227, // item index after using knife on log "strung": 189 // item index after using string on unstrung },